afragen/git-remote-updater/README.md

 Once you have site data added, the **Actions** tab will present options for you to update repositories.

-You can update individual repositories across all the sites the exist on.
+You can update individual repositories across all the sites the repositories exist on.

 ![Update individual repos](./assets/screenshot-1.png)

-Or you can update all the repositories on an individual site at once.
+Or you can update all the repositories on an individual site all at once.

 ![Update whole site](./assets/screenshot-2.png)